‘Voice warriors’ help Assam in its fight against COVID-19

 “The helpline was set up some time ago for health-related issues, but was converted into the COVID-19 helpline.
 Things were quite normal until the upsurge a week ago with the relatives, friends and neighbours of those who attended the Nizamuddin event calling up for guidance and the addresses of the people for the frontline staff to locate,” she told The Hindu.

-With the focus of the fight against COVID-19 on the frontline staff, Assam Health Minister Himanta Biswa Sarma acknowledged the role of the “voice warriors” in the efforts to beat the novel coronavirus.
+With the focus of the fight against COVID-19 on the frontline staff, Health Minister Himanta Biswa Sarma acknowledged the role of the “voice warriors” in the efforts to beat the COVID-19.
 “It boosted our morale,” a team leader at the helpline facility said.

-“Through Sarathi 104, we have provided validated information as per the guidelines of WHO and Ministry of Health and Family Welfare to 1,35,727 beneficiaries in Assam in March,” Mr. Parasnis said.
-“This initiative has helped in bringing down the anxiety and fear in society caused due to the coronavirus,” he added.
+“Through Sarathi 104, we have provided validated information as per the guidelines of WHO and the Ministry of Health and Family Welfare to 1,35,727 beneficiaries in Assam in March,” Mr. Parasnis said.
+“This has helped in bringing down the anxiety and fear caused due to the virus.”